RecipeTips.Com Home cooking tips & advice | Knowledge | Ham Shopping Guide

 Read the Label

-Reading the food label will tell you a lot about the ham, such as the cut, whether it is a whole or half ham, whether it is uncooked, partially cooked, or fully cooked, the a description (bone-in or boneless), the date it was packaged, total weight, cost per pound, total cost and nutritional information.
+You can tell a lot about the ham by reading the food label, such as the cut, whether it is a whole or half ham, whether it is uncooked, partially cooked, or fully cooked, the a description (bone-in or boneless), the date it was packaged, total weight, cost per pound, total cost and nutritional information.
 The USDA requires the food label to indicate the amount of curing ingredients that have been added to the ham.
 This is indicated by labeling the ham in the following manner.

 Description on Label Definition